Patrick De Wilde: Career

 In 2011, he was appointed youth coach of Red Bull Salzburg, one of Austria's most successful clubs.

 In 2012, De Wilde was appointed manager of Liefering in the Austrian lower leagues, before working as a scout of Red Bull Salzburg.

-In 2016, he was appointed manager Saudi Arabian side Khaleej after managing KV Kortrijk in the Belgium.
+In 2016, he was appointed manager Saudi Arabian side Khaleej after managing KV Kortrijk in Belgium.

 In 2017, he was appointed manager of Chinese third division club Hunan Billows after working as assistant manager of Algeria.

 In 2018, De Wilde was appointed manager of ESS in Tunisia after working as assistant manager of Hungary.

 In 2019, he was appointed technical director of Lithuania after working as assistant manager of Iranian team Tractor.

+In 2025, Belgian tactician De Wilde was appointed as the Head Coach of the Nepal Women’s National Football Team, a landmark decision by the ANFA aimed at ushering in a new chapter of growth and ambition for women’s football in the country.

+De Wilde’s early tenure focused on identifying emerging talent, fostering a competitive culture, and introducing a possession-based style of play that emphasized strategic build-up and resilience.